HerrMotz/bachelor-thesis/publication/main.typ

 #todo[
 Should contain the following aspects:
-- start with a theoretical approach
-- describe the developed system/algorithm/method from a high-level point of view
+- describe the developed system/algorithm/method from a high-level point of view ]
-- go ahead in presenting your developments in more detail ]

 #todo[
   My work also has the advantage, that all conventions are regulated in a configuration file specifically for data sources.
 A user (in the future) can add new conventions at a central place and will know, which effects changes have.
 ]

-== Approach and Considerations

 The goal of this work is to create two mostly separate programs:
 + the _visual query building interface_ (forthon called *frontend*) and